KoletiSankeerthana/Find_Item/README.md

 The basic workflow is:

 **1. Create or select an account**

-↓

 **2. Add an item**

-↓

 **3. Add a photo**

-↓

 **4. Enter the item name**

-↓

 **5. Select or create a custom location**

-↓

 **6. Add optional notes**

-↓

 **7. Save the item**

-↓

 **8. Search for it whenever needed**

----

-## 📍 Custom Hierarchical Locations

-One of the key features of the application is its flexible location system.

-Users can create locations with multiple levels based on where they actually store their belongings.

-### Example 1

-`Home → Kitchen`

-### Example 2

-`Home → Kitchen → Cabinet`

-### Example 3

-`Home → Kitchen → Cabinet → 3rd Shelf`

-### Example 4

-`Office → Conference Room → Cabinet 2 → Top Shelf`

-### Example 5

-`Car → Boot → Left Side`

-There is no need to follow a fixed predefined location structure.

 ---